BrainsChange/Digital-Signal-Processing-Courseware/README.md

 # Basic Navigation in Jupyter Notebook

-- You do need to know how to navigate the Jupyter Notebook user interface.
+-You do need to know how to navigate the Jupyter Notebook user interface.
 It’s largely self-explanatory, and we intend to provide enough information here to get you going.
 But feel free to consult the short tutorial at https://learning.anaconda.cloud/get-started-with-anaconda?souce=installation-success.

-- Our Jupyter Notebook files use Python code, but you don’t have to know anything about Python or other languages to use them.
+-Our Jupyter Notebook files use Python code, but you don’t have to know anything about Python or other languages to use them.

-- Sometimes we ask you to look briefly at a snippet of code.
+-Sometimes we ask you to look briefly at a snippet of code.
 If you’re not familiar with Python, just look for something relevant at the moment, such as the ‘freq’ frequency variable or the ‘gain’ magnitude variable.

-- Here and there, we ask you to copy, paste, and/or edit a bit of Python code, for example to change the frequency or magnitude of a sine wave.
+-Here and there, we ask you to copy, paste, and/or edit a bit of Python code, for example to change the frequency or magnitude of a sine wave.
 Again, if you’re not familiar with Python, just look for something relevant at the moment, such as the ‘freq’ frequency variable or the ‘gain’ magnitude variable.
 Or grab a line of code from an earlier cell that does approximately what you want and edit it so that it does exactly what you want.

-- For example, to plot an “A” character 90 degrees into the 1 Hz sine wave in the Lesson 1 Literacy notebook section L.5 (this will make sense when you get there), you can copy the nearby line of code: plt.text(1,0,'1 sec',fontsize=15) paste it into the code cell, and edit it to, for example: plt.text(.25,0,'A',fontsize=15)
+-For example, to plot an “A” character 90 degrees into the 1 Hz sine wave in the Lesson 1 Literacy notebook section L.5 (this will make sense when you get there), you can copy the nearby line of code: plt.text(1,0,'1 sec',fontsize=15) paste it into the code cell, and edit it to, for example: plt.text(.25,0,'A',fontsize=15)
 - 	Why does changing the argument to .25 get you to 90 degrees?
 Get going on the workshop materials to find out… (hint: 90 is 25% of 360).

-- Each Jupyter Notebook file opens in a Web browser page, with a command ribbon at the top and then a series of cells.
+-Each Jupyter Notebook file opens in a Web browser page, with a command ribbon at the top and then a series of cells.
 Some cells will load as regular text, some as Python code.
 Each cell can be run separately (even text cells will run, but that just means: re-display as simple text after having opened the file for editing).

-- Generally, you proceed through the cells in order.
+-Generally, you proceed through the cells in order.
 You can run a cell by typing shift-Enter.

-- To select a cell, click on it.
+-To select a cell, click on it.

-- To edit a cell (whether text or code), double click on the cell.
+-To edit a cell (whether text or code), double click on the cell.

-- To get out of edit mode, type shift-Enter or click the ‘run’ button in the menu bar.
+-To get out of edit mode, type shift-Enter or click the ‘run’ button in the menu bar.

--
-- In some cells, this will reveal code that presents text.
+-In some cells, this will reveal code that presents text.

-- You can run a series of cells in order by hitting shift-Enter repeatedly.
+-You can run a series of cells in order by hitting shift-Enter repeatedly.

-- But you don’t have to run cells in order – you can scroll back to an earlier cell.
+-But you don’t have to run cells in order – you can scroll back to an earlier cell.
 You can exit the notebook at any time, and you can re-load it and start over, or pick up where you left off, or anywhere else.

 -If you want to resume at a particular place in the file, before you exit you may want to make a note about where you are (e.g., that you finished section DSP.01.B1.c, or that you’re ready to tackle the cell with the text “We need to consider a third and final aspect of a sine-wave timeseries”).

 -When you re-start it, use ctrl-F to find that section, then in the command ribbon at the top: click on Run | Run All Above Selected Cell.
 That way, any later code that relies on earlier code having executed already will have run before you more forward.

-- When you load a Jupyter notebook file and start working in it anywhere other than at the very  beginning, when you get to the cell you’re going to start with: Before you do anything else, it’s a good idea to:
+-When you load a Jupyter notebook file and start working in it anywhere other than at the very  beginning, when you get to the cell you’re going to start with: Before you do anything else, it’s a good idea to:

 1) Select that cell.
 2) In the menu bar at the top of the browser window, click Run | Run All Above Selected Cell, to be sure that variables and other things have been defined.
 A common problem if you don’t do that is a “NameError” about an undefined variable.
 If you see that, back up a cell or two, click Run | Run All Above Selected Cell, and proceed to run each cell in order from there.